yalmip/yalmip.github.io/_posts/2011-02-09-Strictly-feasible-sum-of-squares.md

 [s4,c4] = polynomial([x y],2);
 ````

-We apply stand sum-of-squares arguments and solve the following problem, for simplicity using the image representation.
+We apply standard sum-of-squares arguments and solve the following problem, for simplicity using the image representation.

 ````matlab
 sdpvar lower